-Here at WriterAccess and on a couple of other similar platforms Dan does a substantial number of blog posts, almost all non-byline ghostwriting examples.
+Here at WriterAccess and on a couple of other similar platforms Dan does a substantial number of blog posts and articles, almost all non-byline ghostwriting examples.

 Interests include the English language, writing and editing, sports, automobiles, automotive history, auto racing, cinema, chess, American football, societal norms, history, human interest, news, and commentary.
 Dan has been a member of local, state, and national writers' organizations, including The Society of Professional Journalists.